 Accuracy of impedance spectrum evaluation or exemplary model of buffer substance in a chip was compared for each excitation using existed Rx signals.
 Description of proposed method.
 Different excitation signals (square, triangle, sawtooth and sinc) will be compared in order to estimate accuracy of impedance spectrum evaluation.
 In the proposed method a measured object Zx will be excited with an arbitrary waveform Uo(f) and signals proportional to voltage Ux(f) across and current Ix(f) through the object are measured.

-The excitation signal will be generated by DAQ module U6212 that is purchased for Test Bench already and applied to the object from DAC through Aout directly to Rx signal points of the chip.
-The programmed resistor Rl is used at the output of the amplifier A1 in order to limit the maximum value of current flowing through the object.
+The excitation signal generated by DAQ module U6212 with sample rate of 400 kS/s and timing resolution 50 ns.
+Signal with timing accuracy of 50 ppm of sample rate applied to the object through Aout directly to Rx signal points of the chip.
+The programmed resistor Rl is used at the output of the amplifier A1 in order to limit the maximum value of current through the object.
 Response signal Ux are converted to signals U1(t) and U2(t) and applied to ADCs in the DAQ module through Ain1 and Ain2.
 Current Ix(t) is converted to voltage U1(t) by currentto-voltage converter (CVC) realized with amplifier A3.
 Range of the CVC can be changed with resistor Rr in order to fit the measured signal U1(f) to the range of the ADC.